Vishweshwar-6/Machine-Translation-using-NLP-and-Deep-Learning/README.md

   The encoder processes the input sentence and generates a hidden representation or context vector, which summarizes the information of the entire input sequence.
   The decoder takes this context vector and generates the target sequence one word at a time.
   In this project, we use RNN-based architectures (LSTMs, GRUs) for both the encoder and the decoder to handle the sequential nature of text data.

+# Dataset
+  The dataset used in this project consists of paired Spanish and English sentences.
+The dataset was preprocessed to clean the text, remove punctuation, and tokenize the sentences for feeding into the model.

 # Recurrent Neural Networks (RNN)
   Recurrent Neural Networks (RNNs) are a class of neural networks that are particularly suited for sequential data such as text.
 Unlike traditional feedforward neural networks, RNNs maintain a hidden state that can "remember" information from previous time steps, making them powerful for tasks like language modeling and machine translation.